lindsaydbrin/CREATE_R_Workshop/Lessons_Rmd/Lesson_-_dplyr_join.md

 Notice that the observations in both data frames are the same, but that the inner join adds the variable `Carbon` from the data frame `carbon`, whereas the semi join only uses the `carbon` data frame to determine which observations to keep.

 #### Challenge {#challengeSemiJoin}
-  * A semi join can be useful for determining the action of a `left_join` before calling it, i.e., to see what observations will have values that will be included, rather than `NA`.
+8. A semi join can be useful for determining the action of a `left_join` before calling it, i.e., to see what observations will have values that will be included, rather than `NA`.
 Compare the output from following commands.
+Why are the data frames different if the data frames are joined using `by=c("Treatment")`?

     ```r